Winston-503/underfitting_vs_overfitting/principles.md

 # Overfitting and Underfitting principles
-## Understand what it is and why you should use particular techniques to prevent this
+## Understand basic principles of underfitting and overfitting and why you should use particular techniques to deal with them

 A lot of articles have been written about overfitting, but almost all of them *are simply a list of tools*.
 "Top 10 tools to fight overfitting you should know" or "Best techniques to combat overfitting". *It's like being shown nails without explaining how to hammer them*.
 It can be very confusing for people who are trying to figure out how overfitting works.
 Also, these articles often do not consider underfitting, as if it does not exist at all.